fronomenal/py_tubelist_cli/README.md

 There are two commands available:
   1. Playtime:
      - Sums the play time of all videos in the playlist
-     - run `python playtime --help` for details
+     - run `python ytlist playtime --help` for details
   2. Popular:
      - Displays a sorted list of all the videos in the playlist
-     - run `python popular --help` for details
+     - run `python ytlist popular --help` for details